 - won't skip a workout, even if tired, sick, or injured

-- seems anxious or guilty when missing even one workout
+- can’t take time off and seems anxious or guilty when missing even one workout

-- is constantly preoccupied with his or her weight and exercise routine
+- is preoccupied with his or her weight and exercise routine

 - has lost a significant amount of weight

-- skips seeing friends, gives up activities, and abandons responsibilities to make more time for exercise
+- skips seeing friends, gives up other activities, and abandons responsibilities to make more time for exercise

 - seems to base self-worth on the number of workouts completed and the effort put into training

 - is never satisfied with his or her own physical achievements